AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_NamespaceTier_1-preview.md

 An attribute that specifies `Namespace` performance.

+## Note

+Namespace tiers are only applicatble for version 1-preview.
+Namespace tiers are removed in version 1.
+Please remove references to it.

 ## Properties

 For HTTP requests and responses, the NamespaceTier object has the following properties and JSON-serialized body: